wp-plugins/list-category-posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.33 =
+ * Fixes bug with thumbnail size on Widget.
+ * Adds feature to make widget title a link to the category.
+Use 'catlink' as the value for the widget's title to make it a link to the category (based on https://github.com/picandocodigo/List-Category-Posts/pull/51/).
+ * Fixes morelink styiling with CSS class and tag.
+ * Adds morelink to templates (based on https://github.com/picandocodigo/List-Category-Posts/pull/48/)
+ * Fixes tag and CSS class for "catlink" too: http://wordpress.org/support/topic/cat_link-tag-does-not-seem-to-be-working

+= 0.32 =
+ * Add category count parameter to show the number of posts in a category next to its title.
+Only works when using the **catlink** option: `[catlist name=nintendo catlink=yes category_count=yes]` - http://wordpress.org/support/topic/count-feature

+= 0.31 =
+ * Pull request from @cfoellmann, adds testing environment and Travis CI integration.
+Awesomeness.
+ * When searching for a thumbnail, if there's no thumbnail on the post but there's a YouTube video, display the YouTube video thumbnail. (wordpress.org/support/topic/youtube-thumbnail)

 = 0.30.3 =
  * Bugfix release, fixes current category for post/page